Turante/sandbox-theme/branches/1.0/sandbox-kubrick/kubrick-readme.txt

 To use the Kubrick design with the Sandbox, simply replace everything after the commented-out header in the root style.css file with

 	@import url('sandbox-kubrick/kubrick-style.css');

-== IMPORTANT FOR WORDPRESS 2.0.X USERS ==

-If you intend to use this design with the Sandbox running WordPress 2.0.x, please note you will need to update the name of an image in the design CSS: kubrickbg-ltr.jpg => kubrickbg.jpg.

-This is because of language support introduced in WordPress 2.2 and left-to-right vs. right-to-left variables.

 == LICENSE ==